Signs of Water Coming Through Basement Floors

 - Musty odors around stored materials

-If moisture repeatedly appears under stored items, it often indicates localized seepage rather than surface condensation.
+If moisture repeatedly appears under stored items in the same area, it often indicates localized seepage rather than a one-time spill.
+Remove cardboard, rugs, and fabric items from that section until the source is understood.

 A Persistent Musty Odor Near the Floor